 If the power supply and power distribution are correctly designed, standard PCBs with 2 or more layers are sufficient even for very high currents.
+Here, too, the resistance in the feed lines is the bottleneck.
 The BIZON contact is particularly suitable for thinner PCBs.